Attending an Unemployment Insurance Hearing

 IF YOU ARE LATE, DO NOT ATTEND, OR CANNOT BE CONTACTED FOR THE HEARING

-For an “in person” hearing, the administrative law judge will wait 15 minutes for the appellant (the party requesting the hearing) to arrive before dismissing the appeal.
-Similarly, for a “telephone” hearing, if the appellant cannot be contacted within 15 minutes of the scheduled time, the appeal will be dismissed.
+For an “in person” hearing, the appeal tribunal will wait 10 minutes for the appellant (the party requesting the hearing) to arrive before dismissing the appeal.
+Similarly, for a “telephone” hearing, if the appellant cannot be contacted within 10 minutes of the scheduled time, the appeal will be dismissed.

-The dismissal decision issued in any case will become final, unless there is good cause for not attending.
+The dismissal decision issued in any case will become final, unless there is good cause (excusable neglect) for not attending.

 IF YOU MISSED THE HEARING AND WANT ANOTHER HEARING